I read of this incident, one of many, in a biography of Albert Namatjira called “Namatjira ;Wanderer Between Two Worlds”, by Joyce Batty.

 “Oh!” she exclaimed “It’s my painting..yoo hoo!, Albert….over here!…over here!
 Oh is the man deaf..surely he doesn’t expect me to go running across the street after him now does he?
 Hoo-oo!
 Albert!… over here!” and she waved her gloved hand.

-Her companion started prattling on at her elbow. but Jean had no ear for it.
+Janet’s companion started prattling on at her elbow. but Janet had no ear for it.
 She had locked eyes duel-like with a “solid rock” and she knew she would lose!..But how to lose gracefully?
 How to keep face with her companion : To be seen crossing the street to gratify a Black man.
-Jean squared her shoulders .
+Janet squared her shoulders .

 “Oh well,” she heaved a false sigh with just ,she hoped, the right mixture of pique and impatience…”if the mountain won’t come to Mohammed…” and she stepped to cross the road.